 FL Studio Plugin File Management

-Make a desktop shortcut to the FL Studio plugin installation folder. (normally) under C:\Program Files (x86)\Image-Line\FL Studio 12\Plugins\Fruity\Generators\FL Studio Mobile\LocalData.
+Make a desktop shortcut to the FL Studio User data folder.
+Under [user]\Documents\Image-Line\FL Studio Mobile\.
+This is the same location for macOS and Windows.
 Then you can drag and drop any content to and from the folders as you need.
-Use the Sharing function to send this to your mobile device AND also back to your PC.
+Use the Sharing function to send this to your mobile device AND also back to your Windows or Mac computer.

 FL Studio Windows App File Management

 Windows App (Windows Desktop) - Make a desktop shortcut to the FL Studio Mobile user data folder.
 The path has some custom data as shown in red.
 Normally under C:\Users\YOUR_ACCOUNT\AppData\Local\Packages\Image-Line.FLStudioMobile_RANDOM_LETTERS_NUMBERS\LocalState.
 NOTE: the AppData folder is hidden, so you will need to have 'Show hidden items' selected in the file browser.
 If you don't have permission to enter the folder, check this guide.
 Windows 8 and 10 are the same in this regard.

 TIP: The quickest way to find it is to save a project with a unique name...
 'Lapooterbeekus' and search your C:\Users\.. for it (Windows folder, usually C drive).
 Make sure 'Show hidden items' is selected in your Windows file browser.

 Loading from within the App - It's not possible to browse audio files in folders external to the App from FL Studio Mobile.
 To load audio files external to the App, open a regular Windows File Browser, then right-click the target file and choose 'Open with > FL Studio Mobile'.
 This will import the file to the App.